felipefischel/cloudflare-enterprise-usage-dashboard/README.md

 - Monitor usage across multiple Cloudflare accounts
 - Metrics are automatically aggregated (zones, requests, bandwidth, DNS queries)
-- Your API token (set via wrangler secret) must have access to all accounts
+- Your API token must have access to all accounts you want to monitor

 ### Contracted Thresholds